 TV offer advertisers the freedom of time to enable creativity to thrive.
 30 second ads are by far the most popular form of ads on TV – accounting for just over half the ads that are on TV – which suggests that this time-length offers the right balance between cost effectiveness and enough time to communicate a core brand message.

-TV is the perfect canvas for storytelling, and TV ads are proven to be by far the most likely to make people feel emotional, the most likely to much us laugh.
+TV is the perfect canvas for storytelling, and TV ads are proven to be by far the most likely to make people feel emotional, the most likely to make us laugh.
 And this is important because creating an emotional response is incredibly effective in advertising.
 We remember how things make us feel, which goes to explain why TV advertising has such long-lasting effects.

 In fact, brand advertising on TV (the home of emotional commercial storytelling) delivers very long-lasting business effects, with half of sales made in the first 14 weeks following a brand TV ad campaign, and the other half taking place in the remaining two years after airing.
 This is in sharp contrast to, say, online search and social media advertising, which both have an immediate but short-lived impact.